-Subsequent to receiving the evaluation committee's Recommendation 3, the College has reviewed its budget planning and development practices and looked at how its resource prioritization and allocation for the annual operating budget connect to the multiple planning processes at the College.
+Subsequent to receiving Recommendation 3 from NWCU in 2019, the College has reviewed its budget planning and development practices and looked at how its resource prioritization and allocation for the annual operating budget connect to the multiple planning processes at the College.
 The College established and implemented actions to resolve the following holdups that disabled the connection of resource prioritization and allocation to the College Plan.